MetaCenterCloudPuppet/cesnet-hbase/README.md

 <a name="upgrade"></a>
 ###Upgrade

-The best way is to refresh configrations from the new original (=remove the old) and relaunch puppet on top of it.
+The best way is to refresh configurations from the new original (=remove the old) and relaunch puppet on top of it.
 You may need to remove helper file *~hbase/.puppet-ssl\**, when upgrading from older versions of cesnet-hbase module.

 For example: